-If in the past, the only way to be a part of the industry was to know, or work with, a fashion designer on her way up.
+In the past, the only way to be a part of the industry was to know or work with a fashion designer on her way up.

 Or to live in a city such as London, New York, or Paris and work at a fashion media publication house or PR firm.